adap/flower/examples/advanced-pytorch/pytorch-example-low-level/README.md

-# Federated Learning with PyTorch and Flower (Advanced Example -- Low level API)
+# Federated Learning with PyTorch and Flower (Low level API)

 > \[!CAUTION\]
 > This example uses Flower's low-level API which is a preview feature and subject to change.

-This example demonstrates how to use Flower's low-level API to write a `ServerApp` a _"for loop"_, enabling you to define what a "round" means and construct [Message](<>) objects to communicate arbitrary data structures as [RecordSet](<>) objects.
+This example demonstrates how to use Flower's low-level API to write a `ServerApp` a _"for loop"_, enabling you to define what a "round" means and construct [Message](https://flower.ai/docs/framework/ref-api/flwr.common.Message.html) objects to communicate arbitrary data structures as [RecordSet](https://flower.ai/docs/framework/ref-api/flwr.common.RecordSet.html) objects.
 Just like the the counterpart to this example using the strategies API (find it in the parent directory), it:

 1. Save model checkpoints
 2. Save the metrics available at the strategy (e.g. accuracies, losses)